 Colleges proceeding to Stage II will be invited to submit applications that include:

-Note: Applicants who wish to apply to the NSERC-CFI Joint Initiative (available through the eleventh competition of the five-year IE Grants) should complete an abbreviated CFI application form on CFI’s Web site to request funding for infrastructure.
+Note: Applicants who wish to apply to the NSERC-CFI Joint Initiative (available through the 12th competition of the five-year IE Grants) should complete an abbreviated CFI application form on CFI’s Web site to request funding for infrastructure.

 The onus is on the applicant to provide sufficient information to enable review committees to evaluate the relationship with other sources of support (held or applied for).
 The consequence of not providing adequate information is that the review committee may recommend reduced or no funding.